 English Language Support

-Whether English is your second or third language, the Student Success Centre offers several services to help non-native speakers improve their spoken and written English.
+Whether English is your second or third language, the Student Success Centre offers several services to help English-as-an-Additional-Language (EAL) speakers improve their spoken and written English.
 We provide the Speakeasy Program (one-on-one support from a volunteer student) and Conversation Circle (group-based support).

-The Speakeasy Program is a partnership program aimed at joining English-speaking students with ESL students.
-The goal of the Speakeasy Program is to help ESL students improve their command of English, strengthen discussion skills, and broaden their level of verbal self-expression.
-The program's secondary goal is to expand knowledge of foreign cultures and build friendships across the McMaster community.
+The Speakeasy Program is a partnership program aimed at joining English-speaking students with English-as-an-Additional-Language (EAL) students.
+The goal of the Speakeasy Program is to help EAL students improve their command of English, strengthen discussion skills, and broaden their level of verbal self-expression.
+The program's secondary goal is to expand knowledge of various cultures and build friendships across the McMaster community.

-In order to accomplish these goals, volunteers are paired with English as a Second Language Persons (ESLPs) to establish a friendship and comfortable environment for learning.
+In order to accomplish these goals, volunteer Peer Language Facilitators are paired with English-as-an-Additional-Language (EAL) persons to establish a friendship and comfortable environment for learning.
 Pairs often read a newspaper, magazine, academic literature, or a short story together, and discuss pronunciation, idioms, slang, grammar, and vocabulary.
 Speakeasy typically runs from mid-September to the end of March.

 Participants can expect: